Rathangan, County Kildare: History

 The living is a rectory and vicarage, in the diocese of Kildare, being the corps of the prebend of Rathangan in the cathedral of Kildare, and in the patronage of the Duke Dumont of Leinster and the Bishop, of whom the former has the right of presentation for two turns and the latter for one: the tithes amount to £553.
 16. 11.
 The glebe-house was erected in 1810, by aid of a loan of £625 and a gift of £100 from the late board of First Fruits; and there is a glebe comprising 29a.
 2r.
 26p.
 The church is a neat edifice with a handsome tower; the whole is in excellent order.
-In the R. C. divisions the parish forms part of the union or district of Kildare.
-The chapel is a spacious building: there is also a meeting-house for the Society of Friends.
-In a school under the National Board, and one supported by Lord Harberton, about 200 children are educated; and there are three private schools, in which are about 120 children.
+In the R. C. divisions, the parish forms part of the union or district of Kildare.
+The chapel is a spacious building: there is also a meeting house for the Society of Friends.
+In a school under the National Board, and one supported by Lord Harberton, about 200 children are educated; and there are three private schools, in which there are about 120 children.
 There is a dispensary in the town, supported in the usual manner.

 Bord na Móna's increased activity in the 1940s boosted the population and the number of transient workers.
 An influx of workers to the Ballydermot Camp had a significant impact on the sporting field.
 The Kilinthomas hurling team won four Kildare Championships in a row from 1946 with many of their players being transient workers from Munster counties..
-The closure of the canal systems and the decline of bog based interests of the company led to a decline in the town's fortunes.
+The closure of the canal systems and the decline of bog-based interests of the company led to a decline in the town's fortunes.
 This in turn led to an increase in emigration by the town's young people.

 Many Bord na Móna houses can be found in the areas surrounding Rathangan.
 The addition of Ard Mhuire (beside the Rath)to the town's housing stock throughout the 1960s and 1970s was followed by St Patrick's Park in the late 1970s.
 St Patrick's Park was expanded further in the 1980s.
-It was located on the site of the old Demense.
+It was located on the site of the old Demesne.